chanzuckerberg/open-science/CONTRIBUTING.md

 > Please report unacceptable behavior to <opensource@chanzuckerberg.com>.

-These contribution guidelines assume you have a GitHub account and are able to contribute to the project via the project's [GitHub repository](https://github.com/chanzuckerberg/open-science).
+These contribution guidelines assume you have a GitHub account and are able to contribute via the project's [GitHub repository](https://github.com/chanzuckerberg/open-science).
+If you are not familiar with GitHub, you may find it useful to read through GitHub's [Quickstart guide](https://docs.github.com/en/get-started/quickstart/hello-world).

 In the spirit of open science, this project is developed using the same best practices we recommend for open source software projects.
 If you are new to GitHub,